 More on Video Cards

 If you use a 4K display (typically 3840x2160 or similar), 4 GB of Video RAM (VRAM) on your video card will likely be required, based on your designs.
-6 GB of VRAM is recommended for 4K displays.
+6 GB of VRAM is recommended for 4K displays running at native resolutions.
 If you do not have enough VRAM, you may experience sluggish visual performance during screen updates, for example during model rotation.

 How multi-core CPUs affect performance